HHA’s Work in Nursing Home – Best Kept Secret

 Home Health Aides (HHA)

 A HHA’s primary responsibility is to provide personal care, usually in the home of the client.
-HHA’s can help clients with daily tasks such as bathing, getting dressed, preparing meals, eating, and hygiene needs.
+HHA’s can help clients with daily tasks such as bathing, getting dressed, light housekeeping, preparing meals, eating, and hygiene needs.
 If HHA’s work for an employer that gets reimbursed with Medicare/Medicaid (most do!) then the HHA must be certified – very simple, though the requirement varies by state.

 HHAs are not nurses and their medical training is very limited.

 CNAs receive the same training in giving personal care as HHAs do, but they also receive additional medical training.